Dean and Program Director, Dr. Ed Stetzer

 The Doctor of Ministry is for seasoned ministry and church leaders who want to deepen their faith, grow in wisdom, and develop as thought leaders and skilled practitioners for long-term fruitfulness in ministry.
 The D.Min. brings together biblical and theological scholarship, theological integration, reflective practice, ministry skills, and spiritual maturity.

 The Wheaton D.Min. program is open to students with an M.Div. or a master’s degree in Bible, theology, or a ministry-related field.

-The Doctor of Ministry at Wheaton College is an advanced ministry leadership degree that will equip you as an academically grounded, spiritually maturing, and practically skilled leader to serve Jesus Christ and His Kingdom by developing Christ followers for the work of ministry so as to build Christ’s church for His glory.
+The Doctor of Ministry at Wheaton College is an advanced ministry leadership degree that will equip you as an academically grounded, spiritually maturing, and practically skilled leader to serve Jesus Christ and His Kingdom.
 This doctoral program is designed to be academically rigorous, focused on contextually relevant ministry praxis, and will continue MML’s ethos of developing spiritually formed leaders who will minister in multicultural environments.

 Learning Objectives of the D.Min. degree include:

 - Advanced Theological Integration: The D.Min. program gives graduates the ability to engage cultural context with advanced theological acumen and critical thinking.

 - In-Depth Contextual Competency: The D.Min. program gives graduates the ability to identify and frame crucial ministry issues.